 Representatives Associations and Employers from across these sectors collaborated to develop a programme to meet the needs and requirements of Businesses at both Multi-National to SME level.
 Industry specific knowledge is delivered to Apprentices, focusing on core modules (hyper-link to Apprenticeship page wish lists Year 1 and Year 2 content) and providing a broad understanding of the industry and working relationship across each sector.

 Choosing to take on Apprentices can bring benefits to Business in many forms such as fresh enthusiasm with new Employees, entering with new skillsets and fresh perspectives.
 Apprenticeships can also increase staff levels with the benefit of lower recruitment costs and leading to professionally qualified staff at the end of the programme, with a culture of professional development.

 What is required for an Employer to provide for an Apprenticeship?

 - A 2 year employment contract (salary determined by Employer)

 - Suitable role within the company and dedicated workspace to carry out the role

-- 1 day per week release to attend Dublin Institute of Technology for Academic Studies
+- 1 day per week release to attend Technological University Dublin or Cork Institute of Technology for Academic Studies

 - A workplace Mentor to support the Apprentice and ensure that the Apprentice completes all work based and academic goals as part of programme (training provided for this role)